META-1-Official/soft-launch-meta1-ui/app/help/en/dex/introduction.md

 * **Trade Almost Anything**:
   The META1 DEX is asset agnostic.
 Hence you can trade at **any** pair.
-  While some pairs may end up with low liquidity, such as SILVER:GOLD, other pairs such as XUSD:EUR for FOREX trading will see huge volume.
+  While some pairs may end up with low liquidity, such as SILVER:GOLD, other pairs such as USDT:EUR for FOREX trading will see huge volume.

 * **No Limits**:
   The META1 protocol is unable to limit your trading experience.